apache/parquet-format/LogicalTypes.md

 ### DATE

-`DATE` is used to for a logical date type, without a time of day.
+`DATE` is used for a logical date type, without a time of day.
 It must annotate an `int32` that stores the number of days from the Unix epoch, 1 January 1970.